bain-cs110/bain-cs110.github.io/pages/_assignments/tutorials/tutorial_6.md

 ### Practice Querying

-When you're done outputting the data, open the `apis/yelp.py` and navigate down to the `get_businesses` function definition.
+When you're done outputting the data up the Yelp documentation and navigate down to the `get_businesses` function.
 Note all of the keyword  (optional) parameters that the function accepts.

 Next, go back to your `tutorial06.py` file and modify the get_businesses(...) function call by: